skaes/rvm-patchsets/README.md

 * Some of the patches are based on the work of others
 * Some of the the patches are included in ruby enterprise edition
+* The set of integrated patces depend on the ruby version
 * A modified version of my GC patches have been included in stock ruby

 * sigvtalrm patch: http://timetobleed.com/ruby-threading-bugfix-small-fix-goes-a-long-way